NEFSC/READ-SSB-LEE-On-the-servers/README.md

 4. Save the that token somewhere.

 ## Storing the personal access token on the servers
 We need to store the personal access token on the servers.
 This is a great mystery.
+A great mystery indeed.

 1. Use the rstudio interface to log into a server.
 2. Type the following: